 So to answer the question "Which one should I trust?" the best answer is "all of them with some interpretation and a grain of salt".
-The VU is best to show apparent volume or apparent GR, the SLAM! peak meters show analog peaks, headroom in the SLAM!, and momentary GR that may or may not be audible.
+The VU is best to show apparent volume or apparent GR, the SLAM! peak meters show analog peaks, headroom in the SLAM!, and momentary GR that may or may not be audible, plus shows optional internal A to D clipping.
 External digital peak meters on the recording device should accurately display available headroom and clipping there.
-None of them are 100% accurate, nor implicitly perfect, and because each may have different response characteristics, might look different especially after a peak and the rates that dots fall and/or hold.
+None of them is 100% accurate, nor implicitly perfect, and because each may have different response characteristics, might look different especially after a peak and the rates that dots fall and/or hold.
 If this is what you would like to calibrate, sorry.